lilianchen1/aa_final_project/README.md

 as a means for the Backbone models to fetch data from those routes.

 Implement user authentication.
-Users can sign up/sign in (username, password) and sign out.
+Users can sign up/sign in (username, email, password) and sign out.
 Users are redirected to root (questions index page) upon logging in.
-Non-logged in users can still view questions index and show pages, but they can't post/answer questions (or comment on questions).

 Build associations between the User model and Question model.

-Build an index page of all the users (with links to their profile page, which is very minimalistic right now).

 ### Phase 2: Answering questions (1.5 days)